Woman wakes up to find man licking her face inside Manhattan apartment: police

 A 28-year-old woman woke up to find a man licking and kissing her face, police said.
 She confronted him and forced him out of her apartment.

-According to authorities, the man gained entry to the victim’s apartment through an unsecured front door, which city records say is an apparent chronic problem with the walk-up apartment.
+According to authorities, the man gained entry to the victim’s apartment through an unsecured front door, which city records indicate is an apparent chronic problem with the walk-up apartment.

-PIX11 checked with the Housing Preservation and Development office, finding at least 38 complains against the building's landlord — six of those complaints are for the victim's apartment, including issues with her door and window closing and locking properly.
+PIX11 checked with the Housing Preservation and Development office, finding at least 38 complaints against the building's landlord — six of those complaints are for the victim's apartment, including issues with her door and window closing and locking properly.

 The suspect’s getaway was caught on camera.